WatchTheory/Simple-LR-Model/README.md

 For use download the ipynb file and run in your favoriate IDE.

 ## Algorithm
-For this simple project I picked Linear Regression model it's easy to understand for beginners, easy to get up and go.
+For this simple project I used SKlearn Stochastic Gradient Descent (SGD) Regression model, its simple and easy enough to use.
+The model can be found here [Stochastic Gradient Descent](https://scikit-learn.org/stable/modules/sgd.html#regression)

 ## Dataset
 For the dataset I used :  [Kaggle - Rain In Australia](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)